 Applying Neutral Leather Creams

 Keeping leather soft and flexible is one of the key steps in maintaining women's leather shoes.
-Neutral leather creams are designed to feed the leather without altering its color, making them a great choice for all shades and finishes.
+Neutral leather creams are formulated to nourish leather without altering its color, making them a great choice for all shades and finishes.
 These creams replenish natural oils that fade over time, especially if the shoes are worn in dry or harsh conditions.
 A pea-sized amount applied with a soft cloth and worked into the surface using circular motions is usually all you need.

 Spot Testing